 We are looking to the future with the intention to be a life-giving and creative Christian presence in downtown Toronto, celebrating our history and also ready to let go of what will keep us from becoming the vibrant spiritual community we are called to be.

 An ever-growing number of people describe feelings of isolation.
 We believe that churches have something to offer in this space.
 At the same time we recognize that churches have done and still do much to exclude.
 With our diverse theological background, we believe that we can offer something that many churches cannot.
-We wish to be a community with spirituality at its heart, but open to everyone where they are, of whatever faith or of none, and to foster many conversations and experiences of life and spirituality.
+We wish to be a community with spirituality at its heart, and unconditionally welcoming and open to everyone where they are, of whatever faith or of none, and to foster many conversations and experiences of life and spirituality.

 In seeking a Priest to join our team, we are looking for a partner with a fire in their belly, energy for liturgical renewal, pastoral experience, and a collegial mindset.
 As a community, we are exploring how to further open our doors, energizing and supporting the broader community and each other.